 Scotland’s Food & Drink Locations

 When you think about Scottish food and drink, haggis and whisky may pop to mind, and it’s no surprise!
 But Scotland is known for a variety of other local produce too, with many parts of the country boasting the perfect terrain and conditions for the produce to thrive.
 Some of Scotland’s islands are home to numerous distilleries, making them the perfect place to sample a variety of malts – from the gentle and delicate, to the strong and peaty.
-Elsewhere, Aberdeen Angus beef is an iconic high quality than is enjoyed across Scotland.
+Elsewhere, Aberdeen Angus beef is an iconic high quality that is enjoyed across Scotland.
 However, the name comes from a breed of cow, rather than its location.

 Scotland’s natural larder provides delicious food and drink all year round, including traditional dishes, unique ingredients, rich flavours and sweet fruits.
 In February, why not treat yourself to a wealth of delightful seafood, such as lobster, oysters and salmon, or in August, why not try some wild foods such as lamb, venison, or grouse?